roberthatwork/broadcastme/README.md

 Note: SMF stands for Solace Message Format and is the wireline message format used by the Solace Java API.

 - The InputProxy expects and listens on an UDP port for the live stream.
-It then encapsulate the UDP packets into SMF as binary attachment and forwards them to the Solace Message Router on a topic.
+It then encapsulate the content of UDP packets into SMF as binary attachment and forwards them to the Solace Message Router on a topic.
 In this scenario, a topic can be viewed as the 'channel name' where the broadcaster is streaming the live video to.
 The delivery mode can be persistent or direct.

 - ffmpeg can be used to broadcast live stream to an UDP port using the mpegts transport protocol.
 An example command (under linux) would be: